-- In one strip, Vaarsuvius pranks Belkar by leaving out "Explosive Runes" brand coffee that he filtered through Roy's sweaty socks.
-Then, after a disgusted Belkar goes to read the brand of the coffee, he is (nonfatally) blown up.
+- In one strip, Vaarsuvius pranks Belkar by leaving out "Explosive Runes" brand coffee.
+V filtered the coffee through Roy's sweaty socks, to ensure Belkar would be disgusted enough to grab and read the coffee can.

 - In one "Mr. Know-It-All" segment of Rocky and Bullwinkle, Bullwinkle goes to a coffee shop and waiter Boris suggests "Cafe Minuto".
 Bullwinkle drinks it and cringes, then Boris says it "should be bad to last drop."